wp-plugins/hits-ie6-pngfix/readme.txt

 2. These are the various options you can select.
 After clicking save you are done!

 == Changelog ==

+= 2.8 =
+* Added ability to show what has changed in the latest release right in the Plugin Listings
+* Tweaked regex for the IE detection and case sensitivity
+* [Updated December 18, 2009]

 = 2.7 =
 * Gave appropriate credit to SuperSleight creator